 • To the elves: The forest is not merely a home but a sacred trust — a living remnant of the Primordial Ones’ creation.
 Elven identity is inseparable from the forest; those who leave for extended periods describe a spiritual ache they call silvanthir (“leaf-longing”).
 The Moon-Circle shares this reverence, conducting seasonal pilgrimages to the forest’s deeper groves

-• To Valorian scholars: The University of Valoria dispatches research expeditions to study the Whispering phenomenon and the forest’s unique biodiversity.
-However, the Circle-of-Elders restricts access to the forest’s heart, creating persistent diplomatic friction
+• To Valorian scholars: The University-Of-Valoria dispatches research expeditions to study the Whispering phenomenon and the forest’s unique biodiversity.
+However, the Circle-Of-Elders restricts access to the forest’s heart, creating persistent diplomatic friction

 • To dwarven engineers: The ironwood trees are coveted for construction, but the elves rarely permit logging.
 A limited ironwood trade exists through intermediaries at Rivergate, though quantities are small and prices steep